By Gary Meyer (Updated October 29,2022) Do you ever tell people about your scariest moments? We asked all kinds of people to tell us theirs.

 By C.J.
 Hirschfield “I can’t believe a film about menstruation just won an Oscar,” enthused the director of a 2019 short subject documentary as she accepted her prize.
 Welcome to the golden age of the documentary, as people clamor for great nonfiction films.

 By C.J.
 Hirschfield When a 97 -year-old cookbook writer is called “the Mick Jagger of Mexican cuisine,” and the “Indiana Jones of food,” you know there’s gotta be a story there.
 There is, and a fascinating one at that.
-Directed by Elizabeth Carroll and available for virtual screening now, the new documentary Diana Kennedy: Nothing […]
+Directed by Elizabeth Carroll and screening at the Legacy Film Festival on Aging, the documentary Diana […]

 By C.J.
 Hirschfield You may assume that the stars in this delectable new documentary feature are human; and some of them are.
 But when you experience an exhilarating dog’s eye-view of a hunt to find the rare and wondrous fungus and hear the excited snuffling sounds of success, you understand that there would be no […]

 By C.J.
 Hirschfield “OK, Boomer.”
 This is the phrase used these days to mock attitudes of 55-plus year-olds who are perceived as never wanting to grow up, and thinking that the utopian ideals that they had in their youth are somehow going to translate into adulthood.